 Tajikistan’s financial sector is not yet highly developed but since the end of the Civil War in 1997, political stability and foreign aid have allowed the country's economy to grow.
 Nevertheless, Tajikistan’s per capita GDP is by far the lowest in the CIS region.

-Operating under a full banking license, AccessBank offers a broad range of financial services to micro, small and medium-sized enterprises (MSMEs) in Tajikistan as well as the general lower and middle income strata of the Tajik population.
-Despite its current focus on MSME lending, the bank will successively introduce a range of other financial products including agricultural, housing and consumer loans, as well as foreign exchange and other banking services in the coming years.
+Operating under a full banking license, ABTJ offers a broad range of financial services to micro, small and medium-sized enterprises (MSMEs) in Tajikistan as well as to the general lower and middle income strata of the Tajik population.
+Due to significant volumes of remittances inflow from Russia and also from the neighboring countries, the bank offers six different money transfer systems to individuals (non-account holders).
+In the coming years AccessBank Tajikistan will widen the range of its financial products including housing and retail loans, as well as card business and other banking services.